 Considering starting a brand new restaurant?
-Here are some tips on how to open a new restaurant and bar.
+Here are some tips on how to open a new restaurant.

 - Choose Your Restaurant Concept